-DDA receives $20,000 from Flow for Carnival festivities
+DDA receives $200,000 from Flow for Carnival festivities

-Head of Marketing and Cooperate Communications Kareem Guiste has presented on behalf of Flow Dominica, a cheque of $200,000 to the Discover Dominica Authority (DDA.) to fund activities for Carnival 2017.
+Head of Marketing and Corporate Communications Kareem Guiste has presented on behalf of Flow Dominica, a cheque of $200,000 to the Discover Dominica Authority (DDA.) to fund activities for Carnival 2017.

 Speaking at the launching ceremony of Mas Domnik 2017 last evening, Guiste said that the amount is a split of $100,000 in cash and E.C. $100,000 in kind, with the kind going “towards various components of the organization and the operations of the festivities.”